 What is power inverter?

 Most people may have little knowledge of power inverter itself before shopping, only knowing that it is used in car for powering car appliances and electronics.
-To use
+To use power inverter correctly and safely, it is necessary to learn about some professional knowledge about power inverter.

 The power inverter works for converting the DC (direct current) power form solar panels or batteries into AC (alternating current) power.
 To realize that power converting, power inverter has to take the constant DC voltage and change it on its own way like a sine wave curve that goes above and below 0 volts.
 Based on the types of current peak and zero volt times, there comes into being Pure Sine Wave and Modified Sine Wave.